nibltech/demo/README.md

     ```
     git clone --recursive https://github.com/nibltech/demo.git
     ```
-1. Switch to the 'otelscope-to-grafana-stack' branch
+1. Switch to the 'otelscope-with-spring' branch
 1. Copy the IBM license XML files to the following directories:
     1. Copy API Gateway license to wM/apig/config with the file name licenseKey.xml
     1. Copy Microservices Runtime license to wM/msr/config with the file name licenseKey.xml